 \section{Related Work}

-\paragraph{Vision and Language.} Joint modeling of vision-and-language has been studied from different angles.
-Image/video captioning~\cite{vinyals16show,you16image,li16tgif,xu16msr}, visual question answering~\cite{antol15vqa,jang17tgif,anderson18bottom}, visually-grounded dialogue generation~\cite{das17visual} and visual navigation~\cite{wang19reinforced} are all tasks that involve learning relationships between visual imagery and text.
-Despite this large body of work, there remain many vision and language tasks that have not been addressed, e.g., multimodal document generation such as ours.
+\paragraph{Vision-and-Language.} Joint modeling of vision-and-language has been studied from different angles.
+Image/video captioning~\cite{vinyals16show,you16image,li16tgif,xu16msr}, visual question answering~\cite{antol15vqa,jang17tgif,anderson18bottom}, and visually-grounded dialogue generation~\cite{das17visual} are all tasks that involve learning relationships between image and text.
+Despite this large body of work, there remain many tasks that have not been addressed, e.g., multimodal document generation.
 As argued above, our task brings a new suite of challenges to vision-and-language understanding.